As Thai tourist island reopens, small businesses say left behind

-PHUKET, Thailand, June 30 (Reuters) - As Thailand's government prepares to celebrate its reopening to foreign tourists this week, many businesses on the holiday island of Phuket aren't so enthusiastic about the return of visitors.
+PHUKET, Thailand (Reuters) - As Thailand’s government prepares to celebrate its reopening to foreign tourists this week, many businesses on the holiday island of Phuket aren’t so enthusiastic about the return of visitors.

 But local firms say they’ve been left behind and aren’t expecting much from the trickles of tourists due to arrive starting Thursday.
 Visitors will see a different Phuket from the one visited annually by millions before the pandemic struck.